-Every academic year, Liverpool John Moores University (LJMU) allocates £1 million on hardship funding supporting a diverse student population.
-However, the large number of students applying for hardship funding more than once indicated that money alone was not the issue, but rather how to manage their money in a sensible and sustainable way.
+Every academic year, Liverpool John Moores University (LJMU) allocates £1 million of hardship funding to support a diverse student population.
+However, the large number of students applying for hardship funding more than once indicated that money alone was not the issue, but it was also about how to manage their money in a sensible and sustainable way.

-Through the team’s interactions with those students needing help, it was clear that financially induced anxiety was often seen as overwhelming and education would be an effective antidote.
-Additionally, the money advice team don’t have the human resource or capacity to run the financial education workshops needed to help larger groups of students develop better habits.
-Instead they often found themselves ‘fire-fighting’ during one-to-one sessions, often when it was too late.
+Through the team’s interactions with those students needing help, it was clear that financially-induced anxiety was often seen as overwhelming and education would be an effective antidote.
+Additionally, the money advice team didn’t have the human resource or capacity to run the financial education workshops needed to help larger groups of students develop better habits.
+Instead, they often found themselves ‘fire-fighting’ during one-to-one sessions, often when it was too late.

 The University added the Blackbullion platform into their existing financial capability initiative.
 They ensured the students received the right messages at key transition points and educated the staff, so that they fully understood the benefit of encouraging students to engage with the platform.

 The money advice team invited all staff, including academics and student halls managers, to attend sessions raising awareness about Blackbullion.
 A key part of the strategy was in getting these staff members to actively encourage students to use Blackbullion.

 LJMU has expanded the funding process session of their open day talks to include an introduction to financial capability.
 They give each attendee an access code for Blackbullion so that they can prepare for the financial side of university life long before it starts.
 They include flyers and information, supplied by Blackbullion, within the pre-entry pack, also ensuring they reach out to care leavers, estranged students and their Young Adult Carers.